mlh304/mlh304/README.md

 # Hello, I'm HARIRAMAKRISHNAN

 ## Objective
-I worked as an academician that gave me experience in professional skills, especially proofreading, frame-making, and content-writing skills.
+I'm working as an academician that gave me experience in professional skills, especially proofreading, frame-making, and content-writing skills.
 Now I'm eagerly looking for a field transition in the industry as a Technical Writer.

 ## Experience
  - Eight years of professional experience as a Teaching Instructor in Universities.